 If you use a product like Retainer Brite to clean Hawley retainers, which are made from wire and plastic, you should soak them for a maximum of 15 minutes to avoid damaging them over time.

 Cleaning your retainer is something that should be done regularly.
-But how often should you do it?
 Experts suggest that you should clean your retainer at least once a day, ideally right before you insert it into your mouth.
 This is in addition to rinsing it with water whenever you remove it.

 If you only wear your retainers at nighttime then a once-daily cleaning should be enough.
 If you wear them for longer, clean them whenever you brush your teeth, using a soft-bristled brush to eliminate any buildup.